virgili0/Virgilio/README.md

   - Impactful Presentations  [Coming Soon]
   - Pragmatic Decision Making  [Coming Soon]

-The former are about Data (you don't say?) and they truly are _the core toolkit_ of everyone working with data.
+The former are about Data (you wouldn't have said that?) and they truly are _the core toolkit_ of everyone working with data.
 To work with data is an art by some point of view, and rules of thumb and best practices will help you understanding the right way to treat them, but also you need to  develop a "sense" of what to do with the data, and this "sense" is mostly driven by the situation and the experience.
 Because of that, these specializations will be strongly focused on exercises and practice.

 The latter are about... everything that's not written in technical books.
 Take and master them, because they are the real _value enabler_ for you.
 You can be the best developer or engineer of the world, but If you can't communicate your data to your audience, or use data to suggest practical action in the real world, you're useless for a company.